TipsyTheCat/ppp-multi-image/README.md

 Replace `/dev/[DEVICE]` with the device file of your SD card.
 Each distribution will be allocated its own partition; use the `-p` argument to specify the size of these partitions.
-If no `-p` argument is provided a default size of 10GB per partition will be used.
+If no `-p` argument is provided a default size of 10 GiB per partition will be used.

 The `-p` argument will be passed straight to `sfdisk`, so refer to `man sfdisk`